House Bolting Los Angeles and Surrounding Areas in California

 House Bolting Protects You, Your Family, and Your Home

 Bolting is the process of fastening the house to the foundation perimeter.
-House bolting is the best measure you can take to prevent damage
+House bolting is the best measure you can take to prevent damage inflicted by:

 Natural house settling

 If the mud-sill (the lowest timber supporting a building, located at or below ground level of your home) (see 1), is not bolted, the lateral loads (back and forth motions) of an earthquake can shake the house off its foundation and cause it to collapse.
-Bolting down the mud-sill to the foundation is accomplished with the use A Degree diameter foundation bolts with nuts & square washers.(see 2)
+Bolting down the mud-sill to the foundation is accomplished with the use of A Degree diameter foundation bolts with nuts and square washers.(see 2)

 Rusted House Bolting and How We Can Help